russellcardullo/vagrant-box-recipes/README.md

 Vagrant box recipes to use with the new vagrant-aws provider.

-This repository contains Vagrantfiles that can be used as base boxes for provisioning on EC2 with Chef.
+This repository contains Vagrantfiles that can be used as base boxes for provisioning on EC2.
 Currently it just contains a boxes for Ubuntu 10.04, 12.04 and 12.10.
-When provisioning the box will automatically install the latest version of Chef via the omnibus isntaller.
+For Chef users you can use the vagrant-omnibus plugin to install chef.

 To use, run:

     ./bin/package.sh
-    vagrant box add aws-ubuntu-12.04-chef aws-ubuntu-12.04-chef.box
+    vagrant box add aws-ubuntu-12.04 aws-ubuntu-12.04.box

 And in your Vagrantfile: